NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films

 \subsection{Stress-spin coupling analysis}

-For an analysis of contributions of different effects and correlation of the measured and simulated data we calculate profile plots from the 2D images.
+To analyze the contribution of different effects and correlation of the measured and simulated data, we calculate profile plots from the 2D images.
 The measured maps are first prepared in the following way.
-To reduce noise of $\Delta f$ images, we divide each image in segments with a thin film square in each and overlap them upon matching the squares.
+To reduce the noise of $\Delta f$ images, we divide each image into segments with a thin film square in each and overlap them upon matching the squares.
 After taking a mean of the overlapped images, we obtain an averaged $\Delta f$ map with a single square of Cr$_2$O$_3$ film.
-Then the profiles are obtained by averaging $\Delta f$ values over rows ($x$ profile) in an $4~\upmu$m wide band across a square.
+Then the profiles are obtained by averaging $\Delta f$ values over rows ($x$ profile) in a $4~\upmu$m wide band across a square.
 The same profiles are calculated through the central square in calculated maps of stresses and maps of stray magnetic fields.
-In addition to the $\sigma_{NV}$ image, we calculate two maps of totals of axial and shear tensor components in the $XYZ$ reference coordinates and convert them into a map of $M_z$ by using Exp.~\ref{eqn:Mz} and coefficients from Ref.~\cite{barfuss_spin-stress_2019}.
+In addition to the $\sigma_{NV}$ image, we calculate two maps of totals of axial and shear tensor components in the $XYZ$ reference coordinates and convert them into a map of $M_z$ by using Eq.~\ref{eqn:Mz} and coefficients from Ref.~\cite{barfuss_spin-stress_2019}.

-Figure~\ref{cuts} shows the measured (solid lines) and calculated (dotted lines) profiles.
+Figure~\ref{cuts} a) shows the measured (solid lines) and calculated (dotted lines) profiles.
 The range between the solid gray vertical lines marks the diamond region coated with the Cr$_2$O$_3$ film.
-The blue profiles are for measurements and simulations at temperature of 19~$^{\circ}$C, but the red profiles are for the data at 37~$^{\circ}$C. Brown dotted lines are used to depict the profiles of the calculated paramagnetic signals $B_\parallel$ from the Cr$_2$O$_3$ film at temperature of 37~$^{\circ}$C. Confidence bands around the simulated stress curves are obtained from extreme estimations of mean thermal expansion coefficients for Cr$_2$O$_3$ crystals~\cite{alberts_elastic_1976,kirchner_thermal_1964,kudielka_thermische_1972}.
+The blue profiles are for measurements and simulations at the temperature of 19~$^{\circ}$C, but the red profiles are for the data at 37~$^{\circ}$C. Brown dotted lines depict the profiles of the calculated paramagnetic signals $B_\parallel$ from the Cr$_2$O$_3$ film at a temperature of 37~$^{\circ}$C. At the temperature of 19~$^{\circ}$C, the Cr$_2$O$_3$ film is antiferromagnetic, meaning that the stray magnetic field should not appear (thus omitted).
+Confidence bands around the simulated stress curves are obtained from extreme estimations of mean thermal expansion coefficients for Cr$_2$O$_3$ crystals~\cite{alberts_elastic_1976,kirchner_thermal_1964,kudielka_thermische_1972}.